ondertrn/c-quicksort/README.md

 c-quicksort
 ===========

-quicksort with c programing language
+Quicksort algorithm with c programing language

+It is easy to use

+You can run code in the main.c file and you can sort any array that includes integer values